qualiaa/redshift-hooks/README.md

-This currently only works for URxvt using [`urxvt-config-reload`](//github.com/qualiaa/urxvt-config-reload), though you may be able to rewrite the `update_terminal` to work with your terminal of choice.
+This currently only works for URxvt using [`urxvt-config-reload`](//github.com/qualiaa/urxvt-config-reload), though you may be able to rewrite the `update_terminal()` function to work with your terminal of choice.

 Note that for best behaviour you need to change the colorscheme of running terminals, and also the global configuration for new terminals.
 Some terminals